 This is the vibrations transferring through the metal.
 As you’re starting the car, the engine has very little power.
 It can’t overcome the chassis’ opposition to its movement so readily.

 When the engine begins to move on its own, it will use more power.
-This will overpower the forces from the stationary metal.
-The outcome of this is the vibrations mentioned earlier.
+This will overpower the forces from the motionless metal.
+The result of this is the vibrations mentioned earlier.

-You might feel the same leap when you turn the ignition off.
+You might feel the identical jump when you turn the ignition off.

 Visual Inspection

 If you aren’t sure, why not investigate?
-Motor mounts are typically positioned near the front wheels in the engine bay.
+Motor mounts are typically positioned near the front wheels in the engine compartment.

 Take a flashlight with you to help you see, and shine it into these areas.
-You’ll usually get a better view from underneath.
+You’ll typically get an excellent view from underneath.

 Look for damaged motor mounts.
 You might also notice the engine leaning in one direction (not always, depending on what’s broken).
 That might clue you in about which mount is defective.